 - If you have a question, post on Ed Discussions or contact me or a TA by email.
-Please do not use Canvas mail or send important messages through Canvas submission comments, as I might not see your message. - When emailing, put [CS361] at the beginning of the subject. - I will strive to reply to course-related questions within 48 hours.
-However, I might not be able to respond to your questions during weekends. - See Canvas for TA and instructor office hours.
+Please do not use Canvas mail or send important messages through Canvas submission comments, as I might not see your message. - I will strive to reply to course-related questions within 48 hours.
+However, I might not be able to respond to your questions during weekends. - The TAs will hold weekly office hours on Microsoft Teams. - I will hold office hours by appointment.